 Wallenberg 127 (Building 160)

 The Stanford Storytelling Project presents Learning Medicine, a new podcast episode of State of the Human.

 How do students learn to practice medicine, thoughtfully?
 In this episode, we’re looking at the current ways students are learning medicine amid all its problems and promises.
 Join us for snacks and a curated listening party!

 Acclaimed writer Margaret Atwood will make a visit to Bing Concert Hall for a discussion on April 8, 2020.
 The author of more than fifty books including The Blind Assassin, The Handmaid’s Tale, and The Edible Woman, Atwood is the recipient of the Booker Prize, the Franz Kafka International Literary Prize, and the PEN Center USA Lifetime Achievement Award, among others.
 Her 2019 release, The Testaments, is a joint winner of the Booker Prize.

-Tickets are on sale now.
-Visit this link to purchase tickets.
+Tickets are sold out.
+Visit this link to be notified of additional tickets.